Acria-Network/Acria-Documentation/getting_started.md

 ## Oracle Node Operators

-Oracle Node Operators are owners of an API which they also provide via the Acia Network.
+Oracle Node Operators are owners of an API which they also provide via the Acria Network.
 Via the Acria-Oracle-Node Client it is possible to serve a single API to all compatible chains simultaneously.

 Please follow the Oracle Node Operator guide to learn how to become an Oracle Node Operator.